 History of the Museum

-On October 24, 1952 Edward Ingraham, president of E. Ingraham & Company, invited ten local businessmen to the "Town Club" (now the DuPont Funeral Home) in Bristol, Connecticut to discuss forming a clock museum.
+On October 24, 1952, Edward Ingraham, president of E. Ingraham & Company, invited ten local businessmen to the "Town Club" (now the DuPont Funeral Home) in Bristol, Connecticut to discuss forming a clock museum.

 The Bristol Clock Museum opened its doors to the general public on April 10, 1954.
-At the time of the opening there were approximately 300 clocks on display and a small library containing 50 books.
+At the time of the opening, there were approximately 300 clocks on display and a small library containing 50 books.
 The collection grew quickly and by 1956 a new wing was added to the museum.
 Named the Ebenezer Barnes Memorial Wing, the addition was financed through the generosity of Fuller F. Barnes in honor of his ancestor, Ebenezer Barnes.
-The memorial wing was constructed using paneling from the homestead of Ebenezer Barnes, which is believed to be the first permanent residence erected in Bristol.
+The wing was constructed using paneling from the homestead of Ebenezer Barnes, which is believed to be the first permanent residence erected in Bristol in 1728.
 The massive support beams used in this wing were once part of the Lewis Lock Company that was located in nearby Terryville.
 In 1958, due to the enlarged scope of the collection and the growth of membership, the name of the museum was changed to the American Clock & Watch Museum, Inc.